 Next came more evocative ideas and memories, while still on a modest scale.
-Colour, texture: ‘Knitting myself a winter jumper on a summer beach’, ‘the railings on my long street which I painted green last year’, ‘handkerchiefs worn as headscarves’.
+Colour, texture: ‘Knitting myself a winter jumper on a summer beach’, ‘the railings on my long street which I painted green this year’, ‘handkerchiefs worn as headscarves’.

 It was only towards the end of that day’s long, awkward courting of my lost self that deeper feeling returned: